 The common signs of metabolic bone disease are:

 - Soft or misshapen shells.
-While young tortoises and some species of tortoises have naturally softer shells, misshapen shells aren’t normal.
+While young tortoises and some species have naturally softer shells, misshapen shells aren’t normal.

 - Poor coordination and lack of movement.
 A tortoise with MBD won’t feel like moving around.
 If it does, it’ll have poorly coordinated movements.

 - Broken or fractured limbs.
-If your tortoise’s limbs start to break or fracture without reason, it’s a sign of severe MDB.
+If the limbs break or fracture without reason, it signifies severe MDB.

 - Female tortoises can’t lay eggs.
 If a female tortoise can’t lay eggs, it could die from this condition.
 If it lays the eggs, they may have soft or malformed shells due to a lack of calcium.